-Two different tables cannot have the same prefix, explicitly or implicitly.
+Two different tables cannot have the same prefix, explicitely or implicitely.

-For sequences, the grpdef_emaj_names_prefix column must be NULL.
+For sequences, the grpdef emaj names prefix column must be NULL.

 To optimize performances of E-Maj installations having a large number of tables, it may be useful to spread log tables and their index on several tablespaces.
 The grpdef_log_dat_tsp column specifies the name of the tablespace to use for the log table of an application table.
 Similarly, the grpdef_log_idx_tsp column specifies the name of the tablespace to use for the index of the log table.